ktafakkori/feloopy/docs/index.rst

 Local Installation
 ------------------

+Install from a local zip file:

-1. Download the `feloopy-0.2.5.zip`_ file.
+1. Download the `feloopy-0.2.5.zip`_.
-2. Extract it into a specific directory.
+2. Extract to a directory.
-3. Open a terminal in that directory.
+3. Install from terminal in that directory:

 .. code-block:: bash